Adviser discussion guide

 A financial adviser will consider your personal circumstances and the different options available to you, one of which may be a lifetime mortgage.
 If they do recommend that you proceed with a lifetime mortgage, they will apply on your behalf and support you through the process.

-Additionally, as a lifetime mortgage is intended to be a long-term financial decision, advice is mandated by the Financial Conduct Authority (FCA).
-A financial adviser will help you navigate your options.
-They bring clarity to complex choices and help you meet your financial goals.
-Remember, releasing equity from your home is not suitable for everyone, so an adviser will objectively assess whether it fits your needs.
-Before you meet with your adviser, take a moment to consider your personal circumstances and future plans.
+Additionally, as a lifetime mortgage is intended to be a long-term financial decision, the Financial Conduct Authority (FCA) says that you must receive financial advice before taking out a lifetime mortgage.
+A financial adviser will help you navigate the process.
+They will present all available options and should explain the details of the lifetime mortgage before recommending the most suitable option for you.
+Before you meet with your financial adviser, take a moment to consider your personal circumstances and future plans.

 Here is what you should be prepared to discuss:

-• What do you hope to achieve by releasing equity from your home?
+• What do you hope to achieve by obtaining a lifetime mortgage?

 Reflect on what you aim to achieve, whether it is home improvements, additional income, or other financial needs.
 You should consider what you will do with the money.